Creative-AI-Research-Group/embodiedMusickingDataset/README.md

 **Phase 3 (months 8 – 10)** – implementation of the dataset and trained AI into the existing Embod-ied Robotics in Music as a proof-of-concept demonstration and to evaluate the next steps of this project.

-### Potential Creative Applications

-* Access from game engines (e.g. Unity) to allow for musicking agents in a virtual environment